Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: Abstract

 \section{Abstract}

-In this paper, we study the potentials of passive measurements to gain advanced knowledge about QUIC deployments.
-By analyzing one month backscatter traffic of the /9~CAIDA network telescope, we are able to make the following observations.
-First, we can identify different off-net deployments of hypergiants, using packet features such as QUIC source connection IDs (SCID), packet coalescence, and packet lengths.
-Second, Facebook and Google configure significantly different retransmission timeouts and maximum number of retransmissions.
-Third, SCIDs allow further insights into load balancer deployments such as number of servers per load balancer.
-We bolster our results by active measurements.
+QUIC experiences a rapid adoption since its standardization in 2021, and hypergiants configure their infrastructure to optimize for QUIC performance.
+In this paper, we introduce a passive measurement method to study both the progressive rollout and individual hypergiant configurations during the last five years.
+By analyzing backscatter traffic of the UCSD network telescope, we are able to make the following observations.
+First, Meta, Google, and Cloudflare configure significantly different maximal retransmission numbers and timeouts.
+Second, we can identify different off-net deployments of hypergiants, using packet features, such as QUIC connection IDs, packet coalescence, and packet lengths.
+Third, we observe changing hypergiant deployment configurations during our different measurement periods.
+Fourth, connection IDs can allow further insights into load balancer deployments, such as the number of servers.
+We bolster our results using two orthogonal measurements: passive recording of QUIC flows and active probing.